Coupa: History

+Leadership

 In May 2023, Rob Bernshteyn departed as CEO after 14 years as CEO and chairman; Leagh Turner subsequently became CEO of Coupa in November 2023.
 Turner most recently served as co-CEO of Ceridian.

 In September 2024, Salvatore Lombardo joined the company as Chief Product and Technology Officer.

 Technology

 Coupa’s public cloud-based total spend management manages transactions across procurement, payment, and supply chain.
-Coupa's platform “makes margins multiply” through its community-generated AI, leveraging $7 trillion of indirect and direct spend in anonymized customer data to make agentic AI recommendations for improving business decisions.
-The collection of this data provides community-powered KPIs and connects 3,500 buyers to over 10 million suppliers, including Caterpillar, The Coca-Cola Company, Adidas, Amazon, BNP Paribas, TD Bank, and Microsoft.
+Coupa's platform, through its community-generated AI, leverages $7 trillion of direct and indirect spending in anonymized customer data, making agentic AI recommendations for improving business decisions.
+The collection of this data provides community-powered KPIs, including Caterpillar, The Coca-Cola Company, Adidas, Amazon, BNP Paribas, TD Bank, and Microsoft.

 In 2006, its first free open-source product, Coupa Express, was built using RoR.
 In 2007, the company launched a SaaS (Software-as-a-service) product called Coupa On Demand for SMBs (small and midsize businesses).

 In November 2011, Coupa released its first spend analysis product called Coupa Spend Optimizer.

 In April 2014, Coupa introduced Coupa Inventory, a portal for viewing inventory availability when ordering, to reduce wasteful spending.

 With Coupa's acquisition of LLamasoft in 2020, the company added AI-powered supply chain design to its platform.

 In February 2022, Coupa launched Community.ai, which benchmarks data to embed performance feedback, operational support, and prescriptive recommendations.
 Coupa received its FedRAMP Moderate certification in March 2022.

 In 2023, the “Coupa supply chain collaboration solution” was introduced; this direct spend management solution creates a collaboration layer between buyers and suppliers on the platform in order to decrease operational business risks.

 In September 2024, Coupa Navi was launched, a generative AI agent that provides real-time navigation and support for business queries.
 Contract Intelligence was also released, which is powered by AI to provide risk-informed clause recommendations, legal agreement summaries, and automated record keeping.

 In 2024, Coupa’s CPTO announced the development of an autonomous “AI agent” network to manage data objects, interact with buyers and sellers, and provide transaction recommendations as needed.